 "5.2.
 Speedometer

 The display of the speedometer shall be located within the direct field of view of the driver and must be clearly legible both day and night.
-[The provision on legibility during day and night does not apply to a speedometer in the Field of Vision Assistant (FVA) compliant with the technical requirements of UN Regulation No. 125 or UN Regulation No. 176] In case of vehicles equipped with an ADS, the requirements of this paragraph and its subparagraphs shall apply at the latest [500 ms] after an ADS initiates or receives the request to start the process of transferring DDT back to the driver/the transitions of user roles and the procedure for those transitions, for example, reversion to manual driving following deactivation of the ADS feature, shall comply with the technical requirements defined in UN Regulation No. [XXX].
+The provision on legibility during day and night does not apply to a speedometer in the Field of Vision Assistant (FVA) compliant with the technical requirements of UN Regulation No. 125 or UN Regulation No. 176 In case of vehicles equipped with an ADS, the requirements of this paragraph and its subparagraphs shall apply at the latest [500 ms] after an ADS initiates or receives the request to start the process of transferring DDT back to the driver/the transitions of user roles and the procedure for those transitions, for example, reversion to manual driving following deactivation of the ADS feature, shall comply with the technical requirements defined in UN Regulation No. [XXX].
 The range of speeds displayed must be sufficiently wide to include the maximum speed of this type of vehicle as stated by the manufacturer.

 5.2.1.
 In the case of speedometers intended for vehicles of Categories M, N, and L3, L4, L5, and L7 the graduation shall be 1, 2, 5 or 10 km/h.
 The numerical values of the speed shall be indicated on the display as follows: when the highest value on the display does not exceed 200 km/h, speed values shall be indicated at intervals not exceeding 20 km/h.
 When the maximum value on the display exceeds 200 km/h, then the speed values shall be indicated at intervals not exceeding 30 km/h.
 The indicated numerical speed value intervals need not be uniform.